orlaqp/update-profile-ddd/README.md

 }
 ```

 This small piece of code reaches to more than one application layer.
-On one side, it reaches the domain layer by using the `EmailAddress` value object and the `Patron` entity.
+On one side, it reaches the
+yer by using the `EmailAddress` value object and the `Patron` entity.
 On the other hand, by using the `IPatronRepository` through the patrons field, it reaches the `Infrastructure` and `Infrastructure.SQLServer` layers.
 The `Domain` layers is where we have our business logic and the infrastructure layers help us saving our data so some kind of storage, in this case SQL Server.

 ### Domain Layer

 From a business point of view this is the most important layer of you entire solution.
 This layer will mainly contain three object types.

+- Aggregates
+- Aggregate Roots
 - Entities
 - Value Objects
 - Services